 The focus slides from impacts to response operations.
-45.2% of the news of our corpus refer to that category (Figure 5).
+A total of 45.2 % of the news of our corpus refers to this category (Table 3).
 In the case of a tsunami alert, the theme of response operations appears earlier in the coverage, as the news passes on information about warnings and, if relevant, mass evacuations.
-In the absence of a tsunami threat, the news focuses on aid, search and rescue operations.
-In that case, evacuation and displacement are generally undercovered.

-e.g. 'Rescue teams dig for Nepal quake survivors' (USA Today, April 27th, 6401498); 'Rescuers were struggling to reach quake-stricken regions in Pakistan and Afghanistan on Tuesday as officials said the combined death toll from the previous day's earthquake rose to 339.'
-(The Times of India, October 27th, item 10393016), 'FRANTIC rescue efforts to save people trapped under rubble are taking place after a 7.9 magnitude earthquake hit near Nepal's capital, Kathmandu.'
-(Daily Telegraph, April 25th, item 6372184)
+In the absence of a tsunami threat, the news focuses on aid and search and rescue operations, e.g., "Rescue teams dig for Nepal quake survivors" (USA Today, 27 April, 6401498), "Rescuers were struggling to reach quake-stricken regions in Pakistan and Afghanistan on Tuesday as officials said the combined death toll from the previous day's earthquake rose to 339."
+(The Times of India, 27 October, item 10393016) and "FRANTIC rescue efforts to save people trapped under rubble are taking place after a 7.9 magnitude earthquake hit near Nepal's capital, Kathmandu."
+(Daily Telegraph, 25 April, item 6372184).
+In these cases, evacuation and displacement are generally under-reported.

-First, the messages adopt a general tone, becoming more specific when the international community starts sending help:

-e.g., 'China's rescue team pulls first survivor out of debris after Nepal quake ' (China Daily, April 27th, item 6409965), 'The burly Californian and fellow members of a disaster response team deployed by the U.S. Agency for International Development were looking, against all odds, for collapsed buildings' (The Los Angeles Time, May 1st, item 6499637), 'Turkish rescue workers in Kathmandu, Nepal pulled a man alive from the rubble of a destroyed building on Monday.'
-(USA Today, April 27th, item 6414192).
+First, the messages adopt a general tone, becoming more specific when the international community starts sending help, e.g., "China's rescue team pulls first survivor out of debris after Nepal quake" (China Daily, 27 April, item 6409965), "The burly Californian and fellow members of a disaster response team deployed by the U.S. Agency for International Development were looking, against all odds, for collapsed buildings that might still have people trapped alive[...]"
+(The Los Angeles Time, 1 May, item 6499637) and "Turkish rescue workers in Kathmandu, Nepal pulled a man alive from the rubble of a destroyed building on Monday."
+(USA Today, 27 April, item 6414192).

-We note a tendency of the international news to glorify the contribution of the international community to help the 'poor and vulnerable'.
+We note the tendency of the international news to glorify the contribution of the international community to